orihomotakanat/LabTools/README.md

 Contains "chemkinSupportTools", "plotLuminousityProfileTools" and "sensitivityAnalysisTools"

 ## chemkinSupportTools
-###Introduction
+### Introduction
 Codes to support using chemkin-PRO

-###Needed gems
+### Needed gems
 * fileutils
 \*For Win
 * win32ole

-###How to use
+###How to use "mfrrun.rb" code
-1. mfrrun.rb
 1. Create directory which you calculate and directory name must be "{mixture name}_{mechanism name}_P={Pressure}".
 2. Put this code on dirctory which you calculate.
 3. Run this code
 4. Choosing GRAD&CURV mode, Pressure mode and Plotting data mode GRAD&CURV mode: You can choose GRAD&CURV condition.
 And then, under the condition, it is calculated.
     ex: You typed 1, 0.1 and 0.01 -> Under GRAD&CURV is 1, 0.1 and 0.01, you get 0.01 results
 Pressure mode: You have to type target pressure and pressure step.
     ex: Your current directory is "/CH4_GRI3.0_P=1.0".
 You typed target pressure; 5.0 and pressure step; 0.5 -> You get P=1.0, 1.5, 2.0,...,4.5, 5.0 results.
 Plotting data mode: You can choose (1)directly plot results from "premix.out" or (2)plot results and collect the results to a directory.

 ## plotLuminousityProfileTools